Access to justice through legal education.

 Work placement / study abroad

 Student clinicans will have placement as volunteers with our placement partner at the pro-bono Legal Support Project at Law Centre (NI).
-Students will undertake training and will providing specialist legal advice and representation on social security and employment law cases.
+Students will undertake training and will providing specialist legal advice and representation on social security cases.

 Students can also engage in placement through collaboration with the Legal Support Officer at Citizens Advice Regional Office.
 Students would focus on providing support in Social Security Commissioner’s cases.